 As is always the case, Ted excelled at his task, and planned a 5 hour walking tour that took us out of our clothing-bedecked apartment and into Manchester’s eclectic centre.

-Just around from our aparthotel is Manchester’s Rochdale Canal, whose adjacent paths formed the first part of Ted’s route.
+Just around the corner from our aparthotel is Manchester’s Rochdale Canal, whose adjacent paths formed the first part of Ted’s route.

 We began at Piccadilly Gate, which used to lead directly to the canal but now leads to a parking lot.
 It brings to mind a Joni Mitchell song lyric about paving paradise, although canal-side was never much like the Garden of Eden.